alichtman/language-identifier/README.md

 `text-language-identifier` accurately identifies English, French and Italian written text with up to 99% accuracy.

-Since this project was intended to help me better understand `n-gram analysis`, no natural language processing modules were imported.
-Everything was implemented from first principles.
+Since this project was used to better understand `n-gram analysis`, no natural language processing modules were imported -- everything was implemented from first principles.

 ![GIF demo](img/demo.gif)